boswelja/promote-play-beta-action/README.md

 ### `from-track`

 The source track to promote from.
-If not supplied, `beta` is used.
+Defaults to beta.

 ### `to-track`

 The target track to promote to.
-If not supplied, `production` is used.
+Defaults to production.